Melasma Causes & Treatment

 Treatment for Melasma

-There are two types of patients suffering from Melasma;
+Two types of patients are prone to suffer from Melasma;

-1) Women who developed Melasma due to hormonal changes during pregnancy or while taking birth control pills .
-For this group of individuals, the melasma will tend to fade after delivery or once they stop taking the pills.
+1) Women who develop Melasma as a result of hormonal changes due to pregnancy or the use of birth control pills.
+For these individuals, the melasma condition will gradually subside after delivery, or once they stop using birth-control pills.

 Options to Treat Melasma